MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/09-Ex2-2-use-copilot-chat-prepare-meeting.md

 14. In the prompt field, ask Copilot to create a 30-minute discussion outline for the TR‑Pulse quarterly town hall that includes project highlights, employee feedback themes, and a closing motivational message for an employee town-hall meeting.
 In the closing section, include a Call to Action that identifies areas the leadership commits to addressing.

-15. After reviewing Copilot’s response, you feel that it’s a bit formal and not very engaging.
+15. After reviewing Copilot's response, you feel that it's a bit formal and not very engaging.
 To correct this situation, ask Copilot to change the overall tone to a warm, employee‑aware voice for virtual audiences, and to rephrase the discussion topics to be more casual and engaging.

 16. After reviewing Copilot’s response, you feel the tone is a bit too formal for a virtual, employee‑focused town hall.
 Ask Copilot to revise the outline using a warm, conversational, employee‑aware voice suitable for live and remote audiences.

 17. Upon reviewing the revision, you notice that some employee feedback, especially areas needing improvement, feels overly softened.
-Ask Copilot to increase transparency by calling out specific unfavorable response percentages, naming low‑performing areas directly, and adding a note in the closing section such as: _“We hear you—and here’s what we’re doing about it.”_
+Ask Copilot to increase transparency by calling out specific unfavorable response percentages, naming low‑performing areas directly, and adding a note in the closing section such as: _"We hear you—and here’s what we’re doing about it."_

-18. Lastly, ask Copilot to update the Call to Action to explicitly acknowledge that leadership recognizes serious challenges related to recognition and work‑life balance, and that it’s committed to treating these items as top priorities moving forward.
+18. Lastly, ask Copilot to update the Call to Action to explicitly acknowledge that leadership recognizes serious challenges related to recognition and work‑life balance, and that it's committed to treating these items as top priorities moving forward.
 Emphasize why these factors matter to employee morale, productivity, and well‑being.

 19. Review the final results.
 Once satisfied, ask Copilot to create a downloadable Word document containing the complete TR‑Pulse town hall discussion outline.